 City of Everett Tax Increment Financing Agreement (Exelon and Generation).
-On April 10, 2017, the City of Everett petitioned the Massachusetts Economic Assistance Coordinating Council (EACC) to revoke the 1999 tax increment financing agreement (TIF Agreement) relating to Mystic 8 & 9 on the grounds that the total investment in Mystic 8 & 9 materially deviates from the investment set forth in the TIF Agreement.
+On April 10, 2017, the City of Everett petitioned the Massachusetts Economic Assistance Coordinating Council (EACC) to revoke the 1999 tax increment financing agreement (TIF Agreement) relating lo Mystic 8 & 9 on the grounds that the total investment in Mystic 8 & 9 materially deviates from the investment set forth in the TIF Agreement.
 On October 31, 2017, a three-member panel of the EACC conducted an administrative hearing on the City's petition.
 On November 30, 2017, the hearing panel issued a tentative decision denying the City's petition, finding that there was no material misrepresentation that would justify revocation of the TIF Agreement.
 On December 13, 2017, the tentative decision was adopted by the full EACC.
 On January 12, 2018, the City filed a complaint in Massachusetts Supenor Court requesting, among other things, that the court set aside the EACC's decision, grant the City's request to decertify the Project and the TIF Agreement, and award the City damages for alleged underpaid taxes over the period of the TIF Agreement.
-Generation vigorously contested the City's claims before the EACC and will continue to do so in the Massachusetts Superior Court proceeding.
-Generation continues to believe that the City's claim lacks merit.
+Generation vigorously contested the City's claim lacks merit.
 Accordingly, Generation has not recorded a liability for payment resulting from such a revocation, nor can Generation estimate a reasonably possible range of loss, if any, associated with any such revocation.
-Further, it is reasonably possible that property taxes assessed in future periods, including those following the expiration of the current TIF Agreement in 2019, could be material to Generation's financial statements.
+Further, it is reasonably possible that property taxes assessed in future penods, including those following the expiration of the current TIF Agreement in 2019, could be material to Generation's financial statements.

 General (All Registrants).
 The Registrants are involved in various other litigation matters that are being defended and handled in the ordinary course of business.
 The assessment of whether a loss is probable or a reasonable possibility, and whether the loss or a range of loss is estimable, often involves a series of complex judgments about future events.
-The Registrants maintain accruals for such losses that are probable of being incurred and subject to reasonable estimation.
-Management is sometimes unable to estimate an amount or range of reasonably possible loss, particularly where (1) the damages sought are indeterminate, (2) the proceedings are in the early stages, or (3) the matters involve novel or unsettled legal theories.
+The Registrants maintain accruals for such losses thai are probable of being incurred and subject to reasonable estimation.
+Management is sometimes unable to estimate an amount or range of reasonably possible loss, particularly where (1) the damages sought are indeterminate, (2) the proceedings are in the eady stages, or (3) the matters involve novel or unsettled legal theories.
 In such cases, there is considerable uncertainty regarding the timing or ultimate resolution of such matters, including a possible eventual loss.

-The following tables provide additional information about the Registrants' Consolidated Statements of Operations and Comprehensive Income for the years ended December 31, 2018, 2017 and 2016.
+The following tables provide additional information about the Registrants' Consolidated Statements of Operations and Comprehensive Income for the years ended December31, 2018, 2017 and 2016.